 Or don’t keep adding a sentence to over-explain what you’ve already explained.

 Or don’t use large words to further elucidate your thoughts.

-There is no need to keep illuminating your opinion by adding words that are completely supererogatory or superfluous.
+There is no need to keep illuminating your opinion by adding words and sentences that are completely supererogatory or superfluous.
+That would be redundant.

 I think you get the intellection I was going for. *wink*